Towards Scalable Newborn Screening: Automated General Movement Assessment in Uncontrolled Settings

-\autoref{results_table} shows the results of the different classification models, for each labeller individually as well as averaged, measured in AUROC.
-See Appendix \ref{app:metrics} for a comprehensive overview of AUPRC and accuracy in each task.
+\autoref{results_table} shows the results of the different classification models, across the different keypoint retrieval methods as measured in AUROC, AUPRC and Accuracy.
+See Appendix \ref{app:metrics} and \ref{app:label_and_track_vs_aggpose} for a comprehensive overview of the results, which are also broken down by individual keypoint labeller performance.
 They demonstrate a variety of outcomes across age groups and feature sets, with no clear pattern indicating that one method is superior.
-However, the use of angle features, either isolated or combined, proves useful.
-Additionally, the early group shows significantly better overall results, showing a big difference in the difficulty of the task across age groups.
+However, the use of angle features, either isolated or combined, proves useful, as the angles only or both sets of input features generally outperform the coordinates only set, sometimes quite significantly.
+Additionally, the early GM group shows significantly better overall results, this indicates a large difference in the difficulty of the task between the age groups, given that we have roughly the same number of videos for each age group.
+Overall, the \textit{Label \& Track} approach performs comparably to the automatically labeled \textit{AggPose} method.
+However, in a significant number of data groups, it demonstrates improved results, highlighting the positive impact of keypoint tracking.
+By incorporating temporal information from the time series to determine the position of keypoints at each time frame, this approach enhances classification performance, whereas \textit{AggPose} labels each keypoint in isolated frames, missing potential contextual cues.
+Furthermore, the point tracking algorithm used by \textit{Label \& Track} is explicitly trained to handle keypoint occlusions, which occur often in these videos.
+Finally, the \textit{Label \& Track} approach benefits from the two rounds of manual keypoint correction for detected outliers, as described in Section ~\ref{data_preprocessing}.
+See Appendix \ref{app:label_and_track_vs_aggpose} for more information regarding the relative performance between \textit{Label \& Track} and \textit{AggPose}, including a breakdown of which experiment settings show statistically significant differences.
 One of the key takeaways from this study is that despite the relatively small and heterogeneous dataset, our approach has shown success in automatically classifying GM in newborns, with average AUROCs of up to 0.8283 in certain scenarios, opening promising lines of research for GMA ``in the wild''.